gonzaaasanchez/tfi-backend-sanchezpalomino/docs/reviews.md

 ### GET /reservations/:id/reviews

-Get all reviews for a specific reservation.
+Get reviews for a specific reservation.
+Returns both owner and caregiver reviews in a combined object.

 #### Request